iPhone Overheating: Why It Happens and How to Cool It Down

 Quick Answer

-Remove the case, move to a cooler location, and close background apps.
-If you’re charging while using the phone, unplug immediately and wait 10 minutes.
-For recurring overheating, check Location Services and Background App Refresh in Settings — a rogue app running in the background is the most common cause.
+Remove the case, move to a cooler spot, and close background apps from the App Switcher.
+If you are charging while using the phone, unplug it and wait 10 minutes.
+For overheating that keeps returning, audit Location Services and Background App Refresh in Settings — a rogue background app is the single most common cause.

 How to fix it

-3. Remove the case during intensive use — iPhone’s aluminum frame is designed to conduct heat away from the chip.
+3. Remove the case during intensive use — the iPhone’s aluminum frame is designed to conduct heat away from the chip.

 How to fix it